 The beach is also famous for the ‘blue tears’ phenomenon brought about by the bloom of tiny, bioluminescent creatures called dinoflagellates, causing the water to turn a luminescent blue.

-Many mourned the loss of the sandstone formation, a landmark that had become so iconic that the government had been building various infrastructure like food stalls and a walkway around the spot hoping to leverage on its tourist pull.
+Many mourned the loss of the sandstone formation, a landmark that had become so iconic that the government had been building various infrastructure like food stalls and a walkway around the spot hoping to leverage on its tourism pull.

-Could the ‘Drinking Horse’ formation been saved?
+Could the ‘Drinking Horse’ formation have been saved?

 According to a study by Franz L. Kessler and John Jong, the development plans and actions to save the iconic rock formation came a bit late.